graziano-giuliani/CHyM-roff/grid/Readme.md

 This file describes the procedure to create input files for the CHyM preproc.

+# NOTE!

+IT IS USER TASK TO EXAMINE THE python SCRIPTS AND VERIFY ALL THE PACKAGES IMPORTED ARE AVAILABLE ON HER SYSTEM.

 ## Create the Gridfile

 Create grid file using the python script, either onto regular